-I have read almost every Sarah Dessen book, but Just Listen is my all time favorite one.
+I have read almost every Sarah Dessen book, but Just Listen is my all-time favorite one.
 This particular book follows Annabel who’s just beginning her Junior year of high school.
-On the outside Annabel’s life looks perfect.
+On the outside, Annabel’s life looks perfect.
 She lives in a beautiful home, has equally beautiful sisters, and is a model.
 Up until the previous summer she also had two best friends and a social life.

 I had the benefit of reading this book before the movie came out.
 While the movie was good, the book is better.
 Isn’t that always the case?
-This book follows high school freshman Charlie as he navigates his friendship with seniors’ Patrick and Sam.
+This book follows high school freshman Charlie as he navigates his friendship with seniors Patrick and Sam.
 They open him up to an exciting new social life he never expected to have.
-Charlie and Sam also a strike up a romantic relationship (NBD).
+Charlie and Sam also strike up a romantic relationship (NBD).

 Along with Patrick and Sam, Charlie also becomes close with his English teacher, Mr. Anderson.
 Mr. Anderson says my favorite quote from the book, “We accept the love we think we deserve.”
 This quote is something Charlie carries with him throughout the whole novel as he struggles between embracing his new life and running away from what’s happened in his past.

 In this lovely novel by Rainbow Rowell, Cath is obsessed with all things Simon Snow.
-Her and her twin sister, Wren, spent their childhood and teen years reading and rereading the books, dressing up for the movie premieres, and writing fanfic to keep the story alive.
+She and her twin sister, Wren, spent their childhood and teen years reading and rereading the books, dressing up for the movie premieres, and writing fanfic to keep the story alive.